transistorize/exercise2/README.md

 - Modify the authors.txt file with your name, save it and stage the file.
 - Run the git status command.
 - Modify the authors file to add your github account ID after to your name.
 Look at the status command.
 What did you notice?
 Put the answer in the expectations.txt file.
-- Add all the files to staging, and commit all the files.
+- Add *all* the files to staging and commit it.
 Is your working directory clean?
+- Challenge: Push this repository to your GitHub.